LEVEL: A LEVEL

 - Thermal Physics

 Level 3 standard entry requirements: 5 GCSEs at grade 4 or above including English Language or Literature and a minimum grade 6 in Physics (Science) and minimum grade 6 in Mathematics.

 If you study Physics A Level you must also study either Mathematics, Computer Science or Chemistry to support your studies.

 Physics can be taken as a third science alongside Biology and Chemistry if you achieve GCSE Maths grade 7.

 Will I need Physics for my career?

 Engineering at university will require Physics in most cases.
 Obviously, if you intend to study Physics, Electronics or other closely-related subjects, Physics will be essential.
 However, students with Physics A Level are particularly highly sought after, as they have attributes such as excellent problem solving skills which are much in demand.
-For example, many medical schools and Business/Economics departments appreciate the abilities that Physics A Level students have, and look upon such students favourably.
+For example, many Medical schools and Business/Economics departments appreciate the abilities that Physics students have, and look upon such students favourably.

 What other opportunities does A Level Physics offer?

 Huish students regularly take part in the international Olympiad.

 I am particularly interested in Quantum Mechanics and Phenomena and I intend to study Computer Science at University, which will hopefully lead to a career in Quantum Computing.
 The Physics syllabus helps develop my skills in experimental work, research and data analysis and it is broad enough to enable me to keep my options open for specialisation at University.